CurrentVero/Mailing-Apps/README.md

   5. And please type "npm install" or "yarn install"
   6. Open your emulator
   7. Type "react-native run-ios"

+# Installation React Native and Run the Project

  If you have just tried react native or have not installed react native, follow these steps below:
  A. For windows user